reneegreen816/PholdAPhage/README.md

    save session
    ```
    Notes:
-   - You will know this has worked, when displayed in your log panel to the right hand side of your screen in UCSF ChimeraX.
+   - You will know this has worked, when displayed in your log panel to the right hand side of your screen in ChimeraX.

 5. Create your hkcage.
-Copy and paste the following code into the command line of UCSF ChimeraX (Default)
+Copy and paste the following code into the command line of ChimeraX (Default)

 ```bash
    hkcage 1 0 radius 120.0 edgeRadius 1.0 orientation '222' sphereFactor 1.0 alpha hexagonal color white